PythonOT/POT/README.md

 import ot
 ```

-Note that for easier access the module is name ot instead of pot.
+Note that for easier access the module is named ot instead of pot.

 ### Dependencies